 Where to stay on the Big Island

-Basically, if you plan on spending 5 days or less on the island, we’d recommend staying near Hilo or in Volcano since that’s where you’ll find the most adventurous things to do on Big Island.
-For longer stays, you could add in a few nights in Kailua-Kona, like we did.
+Basically, if you plan on spending 5 days or less on Big Island Hawaii, we’d recommend staying on the windward side of the island, near Hilo, or in Volcano.
+That’s where you’ll find the most adventurous things to do on Big Island.

-- Hilo: We stayed at the Grand Naniloa Hotel, a Doubletree by Hilton and it’s perfectly located to reach all of the Big Island hikes mentioned in this article.
-If you prefer to stay in an Airbnb, then this …
+- Hilo: We stayed at the Grand Naniloa Hotel Hilo – a DoubleTree by Hilton and it’s perfectly located to reach all of the unique things to do in Hawaii’s Big Island mentioned in this article.
+The SCP Hotel Hilo next door makes for a wonderful eco-friendly alternative.

-- Volcano: Big Island is home to some of the dreamiest Airbnbs in Hawaii.
-If you’re looking for a something truly special, then this enchanting cabin in the woods, with its hot tub and fire pit, is for you.
+- Volcano: Big Island is home to some of the dreamiest house rentals in Hawaii.
+If you’re looking for something truly special, then this enchanting cabin in the woods, with its hot tub and fire pit, is for you.

-- Kailua-Kona: We wouldn’t recommend staying downtown but rather just south of the centre.
-This little gem is one of the best addresses in that area.
+- Kailua-Kona: We wouldn’t recommend staying downtown but rather just south of the center.
+This little gem is one of the most delightful places to stay around the island.

-- We love the Big Island so much that we’ve put together a wish list of places to stay in the future and we’d love to share it with you:
+We love this island so much that we’ve put together a wish list of the best places to stay on Big Island Hawaii in the future and we’d love to share it with you:

 Getting around on the Big Island of Hawaii

-You’ll most definitely need a car to get around because some of the best things to do on the Big Island are pretty remote.
-We used this website to to book our rental car and were very happy with the process and service.
+You’ll most definitely need a rental car to get around the island because some of the best things to do on the Big Island are pretty remote.
+We used this website to book our rental car and were very happy with the process and service.

 What are your favorite things to do on the Big Island?

-Now that you know what this amazing island is all about, we can’t wait to find out which of these things to do on the Big Island of Hawaii rank highest on your bucket list.
-Or maybe you’ve been to the island before and have an experience to share?
-Either way, we can’t wait to hear from you.
+Now that you know what this amazing island is all about, we can’t wait to find out which of these best things to do on the Big Island of Hawaii rank highest on your bucket list.
+Or maybe you’ve been to Big Island Hawaii before and have an experience to share?
+Perhaps an insider’s favorite or travel tips that can’t be found in your random travel guide?
+Either way, we can’t wait to hear all about your Big Island itinerary.

 Hello,